The 14 Best Restaurants In Hong Kong Worth Booking A Flight For

 Boasting the world’s 6th highest concentration of Michelin-starred restaurants, the Chinese megacity serves up a lot more than just world-class Cantonese cookery.
 Fine French eateries with leviathan wine cellars await, as do temples to traditional Korean cuisine and Hong Kong’s famously affordable cha chaan teng diners.

 In truth, we’d have no trouble extending this list out to 20, maybe even 30, entries.
-So, with the BH traveller firmly in mind, consider this our showcase of the very best-of-the-best restaurants you’ll find in the +852 — all equally unmissable.
+So, with the BH traveller firmly in mind, consider this our showcase of the very best-of-the-best meals you’ll find in the +852 — all equally unmissable.

 RELATED: 6 Insider Travel Tips For Your Next Hong Kong Sevens Adventure